homotopic/polysemy-methodology/README.md

 Here we will be told that we need to satisfy the `Input`, `Output` and `Methodology` effects.

-The Config.Deck is divided into several different specs.
-We could simply write one giant function to solve the methodology.
+The `Config.Deck` is divided into several different specs.
+We could simply write one giant function to solve the `Methodology` and annihilate the `Methodology` effect using `runMethodologySem`.

 ```
 soln :: Members '[...] r => Config.Deck -> Sem r Deck